Learn / Blog / Article

 3. Analyze scale data using mode, mean, and bar charts

-If your survey asked users to answer by selecting from a scale, you can measure how strongly customers feel about specific topics, product features, or services you provide.
+If your survey asks users to answer by selecting from a scale, you can measure how strongly customers feel about specific topics, product features, or services you provide.
 This type of question is also a great way to understand the customer experience.

-Or a more descriptive scale:
+Or you can use a more descriptive scale:

-Using a spreadsheet like Excel or Google Sheets, enter the names of each response in one row, then add the frequency it was selected in the corresponding row above.
+Using a spreadsheet editor like Excel or Google Sheets, enter the names of each response in one row, then add the frequency it was selected in the corresponding row above.
 You can then create a bar chart that looks something like this: